 Sessions are held monthly from May of 2019 through March of 2020.
 The Enrollment fees are: Early Bird Registration by April 5 $1250 | Regular Enrollment – $1400

 The following dates are currently scheduled for the program:

 Orientation/ Team Building May 13-14, 2019 • Health/Community Day June 18, 2019 • Heritage Day July 16, 2019 • Arts/Tourism/ Culture Day August 20, 2019 • Education Day September 17, 2019 • Local Government Day October 15, 2019 • Agriculture Day November 12, 2019 • Industry/Economic Development Day December 3, 2019 • Media Day January 14, 2020 • State Government—Nashville February 24-25, 2020 • Technology Day March 10, 2020 • Graduation April 2, 2020

 Businesses, organizations or individuals may nominate and sponsor candidates for the program.
 Businesses and organizations are encouraged to sponsor a candidate from the community through our scholarship fund.
 Twenty-five participants are selected based on the following criteria: Demonstrated commitment to serve the Anderson County community, current or potential leadership role within their organization or business, interest in pursuing a community leadership role, and commitment to attend 90% of the scheduled sessions.

-Applications are available at the Chamber.
+Applications are available online or at the Anderson County Chamber of Commerce.
+All applications for LAC Class of 2020 are due to the Anderson County Chamber of Commerce by April 19, 2019.
 Leadership Anderson County alumni are available for questions about the program.
 For more information please call the Chamber office at (865) 457-2559 or email: firstname.lastname@example.org.